theopn/i3-sway-tips/README.md

 ```

 Now, if you are currently in the workspace 1 and input `$mod + Shift + ]`, the workspace 1 will be moved to the left monitor (now the left monitor has both workspace 1 and 2).

+Fun fact: each monitor will have at least one workspace, so if you move all 10 workspaces to one monitor, the other will get the workspace 11.

 ### i3